inovus-labs/Markdown-Resume/README.md

   - **Experience**: Any work experience or internships you'd like to showcase

 - Feel free to be creative with the formatting and styling of your resume, but ensure it remains legible.

+## 🌟 Contributors

+Here on [CONTRIBUTORS.md](https://github.com/inovus-labs/markdown-resume/blob/master/CONTRIBUTORS.md), you can find all the learners who've contributed to this project.
+Each of their resumes' reflects the individual style and skills of its creator, showcasing the power of Markdown for resume formatting.

 ## 🌟 Happy Hacking! 🎉